misostack/blog/_posts/2017-10-16-phuong-phap-hoc-mon-ngon-ngu-lap-trinh-moi.md

 > - Books
 > - Followers: people, group, websites that we can follow to get updates
 > - Big Application or Sites built by this language

+>**Finally, the best way to learn is after reading the basic knowledge:
+>syntax, variables, operators, data types, function & class, if-else
+>statement, strings, array, hash, loop, iterator, exceptions, file i/o.
+You
+>should build a simple app to get in depth what you have learned.**